7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 ### API Overview

-To demonstrate the usage of `distage-testkit` we'll consider a hypothetical game scoring system.
-This will have a model, logic and service which we'll then define test cases to verify.

-The highest value tests to develop, [in our experience](https://blog.7mind.io/constructive-test-taxonomy.html), are those that verify communication behavior of components.
+The highest value tests to develop [in our experience](https://blog.7mind.io/constructive-test-taxonomy.html) are those that verify the communication behavior of components.
 These are tests of blackbox interfaces, with atomic or group isolation levels.

-For demonstration, our application will use `ZIO[-R, +E, +A]`.
-Starting with a model and service
-interface:
+To demonstrate usage of `distage-testkit` we'll consider a hypothetical game score system.
+This system will have a model, logic, and service which we'll then define test cases to verify.
+Our application will use `ZIO[-R, +E, +A]`.

+We'll start with the following model and service interface for the game score system:

 ```scala mdoc:fakepackage:to-string
 "fakepackage app": Unit